Community Bunkhouse Build

 Foundations

 Rammed earth into discarded car tyres to form plinth foundations.
-This will be the most physically challenging part of the project.
-Core activities involve ramming earth into car tyres with sledgehammers and mallets, creating strong and stable plinths for the building to rest on
+The most physically challenging part of the project.
+Core activities involved ramming earth into car tyres with sledgehammers and mallets, creating strong and stable plinths for the building to rest on

 Platform construction

-A level platform will be build on our rammed tyre plinths, made of roundwood girders, wooden joists, insulated and topped with a sub floor.
-The platform will measure approx. 6m by 12m and extend beyond the foundation points by the width of one straw bale.
+A level platform was built on our rammed tyre plinths, made of roundwood girders, wooden joists, insulated and topped with a sub floor.
+The platform measured approx. 6m by 12m and extended beyond the foundation points by the width of one straw bale.
 This is so the uprights for our timber frame sits directly above the foundations and the bale walls extending beyond them, which also serves to protect the tyres from UV damage.

 Timber framing